The-Bioinformatics-Group/skeletonema_sex_project/README.md

 ##What has been done

+Extracted all sample files using gunzip.

-Created a bash-script to run fastqc on the samples using 4 processor cores on sandbox.
+Created and ran a bash-script to run fastqc on the samples using 4 processor cores on sandbox.

+Merged all 14 raw data-files into one txt file to be used in subsequent assembly.

+###Assembly 1

+Without trimming the the data Trinity was run on the high_mem node using 4 CPU-cores and 20G RAM and the default settings.